 Rosemary – Morocco, Tunisia

 Vanilla – Comoros, Madagascar, Reunion

 To learn about the origins of popular spices, read here.

 Your Perfect World Drawing Activity

 Spend a few minutes looking at awesome things from around the world.

 Now, roll out the biggest paper you have (or tape pieces of paper together) and draw your perfect world.
 This helps critical thinking by analyzing similarities/differences and helps kids establish their own identity as they assess and act on what they like and don’t like.

 Thumbprint Art of Unique Humans

 Grab a washable stamp pad and use each thumbprint as a face.
 Add eyes, nose, etc with a marker.
 Remind your children that each fingerprint is unique and that there are more than 7 billion people in the world!
 Challenge your kids to make many different kinds of people.
-Take a look at many kinds of faces around the world from National Geographic and Bored Panda.
+Take a look at many kinds of faces around the world for inspiration.

 Paper snowflakes.
 A classic!